keepdream1ng/SF.Mod35.TeamNetwork/README.md

-I called this project a TeamNetwork, because it was supposed to be Skillfactory project for a team, but maybe I'm the only one who went so far out of 15 people in class)
+I called this project a TeamNetwork, because it was supposed to be Skillfactory project for a team, but maybe I'm the only one who went so far out of 15 people in class because there was no teammate to find.

 During development, i made an effort to figure out Bootstrap 5 to have options for fast prototyping.
 Also, I made this route for website: /TestingEnviroment